Installing 1E Content Distribution Tools

 To install from the command line:

-1. Download the Nomad Branch software zip from the Support Portal.
-Refer to Support Portal.
+1. Download the 1econtentdistributiontools.vx.x.x.zip from the Support Portal.

 2. Extract NomadBranchTools.msi from the zip.

-3. Start a Command Prompt with elevated rights, navigate to the location where you extracted NomadBranchTools.msi and run it with a command-line similar to the following:
+3. Start a Command Prompt with elevated rights, navigate to the location where you extracted NomadBranchTools.msi and run it with a command-line similar to the following.
+Where <TCNserver> must be set to the DNS alias FQDN for your 1E Platform.
+This command-line will also enable the 1E integration to support the Nomad Download Pause feature.

 Copy